Pochazia shantungensis

 Pochazia shantungensis is a species of planthopper in the family Ricaniidae.
-Another scientific name for it is Ricania shantungensis, more commonly known as the brown winged cicada This species is considered an agricultural and forestry pest (M.A.
-Rahman et al., 2012).
+Another scientific name for it is Ricania shantungensis, more commonly known as the brown winged cicada This species is considered an agricultural and forestry pest.
 It is mainly found along the roadsides in the Zhejiang Province.
 Also found in orchards in the Shantung province.
-It has recently been classified as an invasive species within western parts of Korean and Turkey.
+It has been classified as an invasive species since it was initially found western parts of South Korea in 2009. and Turkey.

 Characteristics

 The body length of P. shantungensis can vary depending on gender.
 Males typically exhibit a body length from vertex to tip of genitalia of 7.5 - 7.8 mm.
 They also exhibit a 14.0 - 14.4 mm body length from vertex to the tip of the forewings.
 Females are bigger and exhibit a body length from vertex to tip of genitalia of 8.3 - 8.8 mm.
 From the vertex to the tip of the forewings is 15.0 - 15.3 mm.
 The coloration of these insects range from dark brown to black.
 Their vertex, frons, clypeus, rostrum, and eyes are often brown to dark brown.
 The pronotum and mesonotum are black along with the thorax.
 The forewings are dark brown but have an elliptical white spot around the costal margin.
 It is roughly two-thirds from the base.
 The posterior margin of the abdomen segments are yellow.

 These planthoppers lay their eggs in a zigzag pattern.
 They are then covered with white wax filaments.
 These eggs are often found within trees regardless of height or direction of the branch.